7 months preggy Mus ❤️

 I would like to write about how yoga (and meditation) changed my life.
 But, I’d go with yoga first as after sometime of practicing yoga seriously again, only then I ventured into meditation.
 And yes, during the latter, meditation helps to heal me a lot too.

 Since 5 years ago (2012), I suffered a severe lost of personality.
 I didn’t know I was going through that phase and there was nobody to tell me that I haven’t been behaving like the Mus they once knew.
 Although my family & friends were there but maybe we didn’t spend enough time together for them to realise how terribly lost I was to tell it to my face.
-And I suppose, my friends and I – we were all going through a transition and struggled to settle with life to actually be mindful about each others’ well-being.
+And I suppose, my friends and I – we were all going through a transition and struggled to settle with life to actually be mindful about each others’ quiet changes.
 So I practically went through that phase, alone.
 (Basically because I was in the UK and didn’t get to spend so much time with family & my girls for them to notice my acute change).

 It all started when I moved to the UK to get an education at Newcastle University.
 I felt so ecstatic about moving to the UK and actually had high expectations that everything was gonna turn out awesome just like how it has always been for me during all the years of my life (primary, secondary and college #grateful).
 I specifically chose to study agriculture in Newcastle University instead of Reading University in metropolitan London because I wanted to live in a small city, in a village where the sight of sheep occupying the undulating topography of England grasslands are just a stone’s throw away.